arduino/forum-assets/user-guide/user-guide.md

 There is more information below.

 **Making your first post:**
-Now please go to the [forum index](https://forum.arduino.cc/categories), select the right section and make your first post.
+Now please go to the [forum index](https://forum.arduino.cc/categories), select the right category and make your first post.

 Thank you.